matcom/hulk/docs/expressions.md

 42;
 ```

-Of course, this program has no side effects.
+Obviously, this program has no side effects.
 A slightly more complicated program, probably the first one that does something, is this:

 ```
 print(42);